+NUR 179 - Paramedic Bridge Course(10:8:2)

-NUR 178 - Transition:Professionl Nursing(2:2:0) This course assesses and provides theoretical and clinical knowledge, as well as curriculum awareness, for the transitioning Licensed Practical Nurse into the Associate Degree Nursing program.
-Emphasis is placed on establishing a baseline of knowledge and clinical competency that assists the returning student in his or her goal to be a professional nurse.
-Prerequisites: ((NUR 173 and NUR 174 and NUR 175 and NUR 176 and NUR 177) or NUR 199) and BIO 120 and BIO 121 and PSY 127 and MAT 119 and (Test score or ENG 121 or ENG 125).
+This course assesses and provides theoretical and clinical knowledge, as well as curriculum awareness, for the transitioning certified paramedic into the Associate Degree Nursing program.
+Emphasis is placed on establishing a baseline of knowledge and clinical competency with diverse populations in a variety of settings that assists the paramedic in his or her goal to be a professional nurse.
+Prerequisites: NUR 198 and BIO 120 and BIO 121 and BIO 125 and MAT 119 and PSY 127 and (Test Score or ENG 121 or ENG 125) and RDG 120.